 USP

-The USP framework (Unique Selling Proposition) is all about highlighting what makes your product or service unique and why that should matter to your audience.
+The USP (Unique Selling Proposition) framework is all about highlighting what makes your product or service unique and why that should matter to your audience.
+It’s a statement that differentiates your offering in a crowded market by focusing on a distinct feature, benefit, or promise.

-To use the USP framework, start by identifying what sets your product or service apart from the competition.
+To use the USP framework, identify what sets your product or service apart from the competition.
 This could be a unique feature, a specific benefit, or a guarantee.
 Then, explain why this makes your product or service the best choice for your audience.

 Overall, these frameworks can be incredibly useful for writing advertising copy that's compelling and effective.
 By following a structured approach, you can ensure that your ads are focused, clear, and compelling, helping you drive better results for your business.